Volunteer Name: Annelies Adolf

 Other things volunteers should know:

 -Listen to Sudhir when he says a restaurant not hygienic.
-I saw many volunteer from other companies at a place which Sudhir deemed “unclean”.
+I saw many volunteers from other companies at a place which Sudhir deemed “unclean”.
 He was right, those volunteers ended up sick.

 -Travel or volunteer with a buddy.
 It was difficult being the only volunteer here.